Ayowel/Ayowel.github.io/skeleton/projects/renpy.md

 <dyntable>
     <cell>
         <a href="https://ayowel.github.io/spirited/" target="_blank"><heading>Spirited</heading></a>
-        Sprite manager used to easily produce 'advanced' visual effects in Ren'Py.<br />
+        Sprite manager used to easily produce 'advanced' visual effects in Ren'Py (follow the link for documentation and visuals).
-        See the documentation for visuals and more information.
+        <a href="{% post_url 2023-01-15-renpy-demotools %}">Learn how the documentation and its visuals are generated.</a>
     </cell><cell>
         <a href="https://github.com/Ayowel/renpy-demotools" target="_blank"><heading>Demotools</heading></a>
         Command-line-based extension used to automate sequences display and screen captures.
 Used to automatically update the gifs visible in Spirited's documentation at release-time.